Standard UK (3-5 days): FREE

 Prints will be flat packed in our specially designed packaging.

 Katherine Bernhardt, along with seven other leading international artists, were asked to create a print to celebrate Greenpeace's 50th anniversary.
-A third of the profits from the sale of each print will be donated to Greenpeace.

 Katherine Bernhardt’s ‘Swimmers’ (2022) showcases some of the artist’s trademark bold colours and motifs; toilet rolls and shark fins, swimming through a dreamy effervescent blue background.
 Responding to the Greenpeace 50 Years campaign, this limited edition print touches on environmental hazards which are a recurring concern in Bernhardt’s work.